-The relationships between musical art and the Christian faith.
-The music of the church, past and present.
-Christian folk music of the twentieth century in relation to the Christian musical tradition and to biblical expressions of faith.
-Previous study of music not required.
+3 credits The relationships between musical art and the Christian faith is shown in the music of the church, past and present.
+Christian folk music of the twentieth century is in relation to the Christian musical tradition and to biblical expressions of faith.
+Previous study of music is not required.